AndyCYao/personal_webpage/andy-yao.com/content/pages/about.md

 Summary: This is my about page

 My name is Andy Yao, I am a software developer interested in blockchain, and finance.
-I have a BSc in computer science from Simon Fraser University, and BAH in Economics from Queen's University.
+I have a BSc in computer science from Simon Fraser University, Canada, and BAH in Economics from Queen's University, Canada